 Open to all!
-Competitions are designed to include everyone, i.e. all levels of practice, from the beginners to the most experienced martial artists, all ages, all genders, all sexual orientations.
-Martial artists with special needs can compete too.
+Divisions are designed to include everyone, i.e. all levels of practice, from the beginners to the most experienced martial artists, all ages, all genders, all sexual orientations.
+Martial artists with disabilities are encouraged to compete too.
 According to the number of participants, every effort will be made to create fair and balanced divisions.
 Martial artists from any style are welcome and will compete in the same tournament as martial artists from other styles.

-Offered competitions include: individual empty hand and weapon forms, team forms, two person sets, musical forms, sparring and self-defense.
-Judo and ground-fighting with gi (ne waza) competitions, mainly accessible to judo or jujitsu artists, are treated in a separated document.
+Offered divisions include: individual empty hand and weapon forms, team forms, two person sets, musical forms, sparring and self-defense.
+Judo and ground-fighting with gi (ne waza) divisions, mainly accessible to judo or jujitsu artists, are treated in a separated document.

-This will be the ninth Gay Games martial arts tournament.
 Gay Games martial arts tournaments have a positive camaraderie unlike any other tournaments.
-We look forward to having you at this very special event.
+We look forward to welcoming you to an IAGLMA tournament, and hopefully to the next Gay Games.